anoshenko/rui/README.md

 #### Animation start

-To start the animation script, you must assign the interface created by Animation to the "animation" property (the AnimationTag constant).
+To start the animation script, you must assign the interface created by AnimationProperty to the "animation" property (the Animation constant).
 If the View is already displayed on the screen, then the animation starts immediately (taking into account the specified delay), otherwise the animation starts as soon as the View is displayed on the screen.

-The "animation" property can be assigned Animation and [] Animation, ie. you can run several animations at the same time for one View
+The "animation" property can be assigned AnimationProperty and [] AnimationProperty, ie. you can run several animations at the same time for one View

 Example,